 “Professor (Frank) Colaprete was instrumental in helping me with my research project,” says Mark.

-He who also cites valuable guidance from adjunct instructor and Administrative Judge Craig Doran and Assistant Professor and Program Director of the Criminal Justice CPS Rich Martin, himself a onetime police supervisor with the RPD.
+He also cites valuable guidance from adjunct instructor and Administrative Judge Craig Doran and Assistant Professor and Program Director of the Criminal Justice CPS Rich Martin, himself a onetime police supervisor with the RPD.

 “As a former RPD guy,” Mark says of his one-time colleague, “he could relate to the challenges.”